CheRayLiu/QuickShop/README.md

 This project was created with Rails 5 + PostgreSQL with GraphQL.

-The GraphQL endpoint available at https://quickshop-shopify.herokuapp.com/graphql (POST)
+The GraphQL endpoint is available at https://quickshop-shopify.herokuapp.com/graphql (POST)

 Full documentation of API: https://quickshop-shopify.herokuapp.com/